niaid/tb_lesion_cxr_segmentation/README.md

 ### Prepare data for segmentation

-For preparing training,validation and testing files.
-User needs to provide input training,validation and testing csv files containing columns 'processed_Filename' and 'Output_seg_filename' representing input CXR files and reference label files respectively. these files are generated from the data preparation step in the UNet-ResNet18 description.
+After preparing training,validation and testing files, user needs to provide input training,validation and testing csv files containing columns 'processed_Filename' and 'Output_seg_filename' representing input CXR files and reference label files respectively. these files are generated from the data preparation step in the UNet-ResNet18 description.
 This data preparation script prepares images and labels for each of the split train/val and test accordingly for training the yolov8 model.

 ```
 python -m segment_tb_cxr.yolov8.data_preparation.data_prep tbseg_train.csv  tbseg_val.csv tbseg_test.csv "yolov8_dataset" tblesion_segment.yaml